c0d33py/fusion-sync/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/c0d33py/fusion-sync/blob/master/LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [MIT License](LICENSE) file for details.

 ## Contributing